ricardobranco777/smeltme/README.md

 ```
   -h, --help            show this help message and exit
-  -r, --route {declined,ready,testing}
+  -r, --route {all,declined,ready,testing}
-                        route to use
+                        route to use (default: all)
   -v, --verbose         verbose.
-Show titles for URL's
+Show titles for URL's (default: False)
   --version             show program's version number and exit
 ```